 Miradouro Das Portas do sol (observation deck)

-Miradouro (viewpoint in English) Porta’s de Sol is very close to the Castle so just walk up there and have a great time.
-You can’t miss it if you see any sign says ‘Miradouro’ then just follow it, definitely, it will lead you to popular picturesque views of the city.
+Miradouro (viewpoint in English) Porta’s de Sol is very close to the Castle, so just walk up there and have a great time.
+You can’t miss it; if you see any sign that says ‘Miradouro,’ just follow it; it will lead you to popular picturesque city views.

 Attractions in Bairro Alto District

 It is located between Chiado and the Bairro Alto district.
 The square is one of the city’s favorite meeting points, especially in the evening, and if you are traveling by the iconic tram 28, this will be one of the main stops.
 Cobblestone streets surround the square, and in the center is a huge bronze statue of the poet Luis de Camoes.

 If you want to enjoy a great view of the city and the Sea from a viewpoint located on the top of a hill, then I would recommend visiting Miradouro de São Pedro de Alcântara, which is close to Camões Square (Largo de Camoes), just follow the sign.
 I can guarantee you that this place is well worth a visit.

 Miradouro de Santa Catarina (Santa Catarina Viewpoint)